yovitsa/portfolio/README.md

-        `pip install -R requrments.txt`
+        `pip install -R requirements.txt`

-11. Start gunicorn by running the command below, 8000 is theh default gunicorn port.
-GUnicorn is used here so caddy can forward revers proxy request to my flask application:
+11. Start gunicorn by running the command below, 8000 is the default gunicorn port.
+Gnicorn is used here so caddy can forward reverse proxy request to my flask application: